Pomegranate, the fruit of life and death

 On New Year’s Eve, when the clock strikes midnight, you put the pomegranate in a plastic bag ( so you don’t stain your doorstep) and you break it on your doorstep to welcome good fortune.

 But don’t leave it there.
 Pick up the seeds that have revealed themselves, separate the whole from the broken ones and, while you do that, think of all the good things you would like to have happened to you this year.
+It is no wonder why the pomegranate is the fruit of life and death when it is used in so many customs that happen in December, the month that symbolizes the end of a season and the beginning of a new one!

-TELL ME MORE ABOUT THE POMEGRANATE
+TELL ME MORE ABOUT THE POMEGRANATE THE FRUIT OF LIFE AND DEATH

 Let’s explore some of the Ancient Greek Myths and Greek Folklore stories to understand why pomegranate is considered a very powerful ingredient for the use of spells and customs.

-The pomegranate symbolizes blood, fertility, life and death.
+The pomegranate symbolizes blood, fertility, life, and death.
 In ancient myths, the opposing dynamics of life and death are ubiquitous.
 The fruit itself can carry these contradictions, literally, onto its skin.
 It is hard and inedible on the outside.
 In some cases, it looks like it has gone bad, but open it and you witness the miracle of its fresh seeds.

 A very famous myth is that of Persephone.
 Hades fell in love with her and gave her a pomegranate to eat so that she could survive in the Underworld and stay as his consort.
 Her mother was devastated and she asked for her return, but Hades didn’t want to give her back.
-After mediation from Zeus, Hades made a compromise with Persephone to let her go back to her mother for half of every year.
+After mediation with Zeus, Hades made a compromise with Persephone to let her go back to her mother for half of every year.
 To make sure she remembered his love for her, he gave her seven pomegranate seeds to remind her that she had to go back at the end of Summer.

-On the opposite side, the pomegranate was the symbol of the beginning of the Spring that was used at the Eleusinian Mysteries.
+On the opposite side, the pomegranate was the symbol of the beginning of the Spring that was used in the Eleusinian Mysteries.
 It was one of the seven objects that were shown to those who were to be initiated by the hierophants.
 In Eleusinian Mysteries, Dimiter’s priests wore a crown of pomegranate leaves on their heads.

 At the big feast of Thesmophoria, Dimiter’s celebration, the Athenian girls ate pomegranate seeds to welcome well-being and prosperity to their lives.

 The pomegranate is also the symbol of the goddess Hera.
-In one of her sculptures she is depicted holding a scepter on one hand and a pomegranate on the other.
+In one of her sculptures, she is depicted holding a scepter on one hand and a pomegranate on the other.
 Hera was the mother of the Olympian Gods and the protector of marriage and fertility.
 Side, Orion’s wife, was cursed by Hera to become a pomegranate tree, growing her roots in the Underworld, because she dared to compete with Hera in beauty.

-Folklore and Christian Tradition
+Folklore and Christian Tradition ABOUT THE FRUIT OF LIFE AND DEATH

 There was also the assumption that when a pomegranate tree was growing on a grave, the tree contained the soul of the dead.

 We also find references to the pomegranate in the Holy Books. ( 1Kings.
 7: 18-20, Exod.
 28,33-34).
 Pomegranates decorated the pillars of the Temple of King Solomon, and they still decorate the handles of Torah scrolls today.
 There are some theories that indicate the pomegranate as the forbidden fruit of Eden that Eve offered to Adam instead of an apple, as the Greek Christian tradition has it.
+In Christianity, we also see the duality of the symbolism on the pomegranate as the fruit of life and death.

-In Greek mythology and folklore, but also in modern greek customs one can find references to the pomegranate in love, fortune, prosperity, and fertility spells.
+In Greek mythology and folklore, but also in modern Greek customs one can find references to the pomegranate in love, fortune, prosperity, and fertility spells.

 There is vast amounts of information out there, about the pomegranate and its use as a magical ingredient in different cultures.